all the things you could be by now if Sigmund Freud’s wife was your virtual assistant….

 clearly, “folk music” is a ruin. we can revisit that graveyard over and over again, too. i will on occasion take grief off the shelf, for a little visit. there are those you don’t want to forget. ave atque vale! but whatever the fuck “folk music” is… there’s a carny tent in our mind, that we never went to. with fake gum stuck under the benches. the grief is only “like grief”. the romance, with romance itself. they’re waiting in the tittie tent for the tractor pulls to start, popping black beauties and settin the woods on fire, not. i think this analogy can be extended to nearly all categorized music to some extent. take your fucking pink floyd and get the fuck out! take your motor bong with you and don’t let the door hit you in the ass.

-in the late 90’s to early aughties i collaborated with one of my dearest friends, the artist Melinda Brown, to make happenings at “the Rock”, which was her gallery on 13th street and 9th ave. in the West Village. yes, there was a rock on the sidewalk, just outside. i called it “3rd Millenium Folk Music”… and it continued in Hoboken at my loft. it’s a project i would continue with if i had the resources… if there was a way to eliminate any and all nostalgia from the idea of “folk music”, what would it become? the poets and musicians came, and it was fabulous to see and hear. but, to be fair, John Belushi did it first. credit where it’s due.
+in the late 90’s to early aughties i collaborated with one of my dearest friends, the artist Melinda Brown, to make happenings at “the Rock”, which was her gallery on 13th street and 9th ave. in the West Village. yes, there was a rock on the sidewalk, just outside. i called it “3rd Millenium Folk Music”… and it continued in Hoboken at the loft i lived in at the time (NY Noise was also held there). it’s a project i would continue if i had the resources… if there was a way to eliminate any and all nostalgia from the idea of “folk music”, what would it become? the poets and musicians came, and it was fabulous to see and hear. but, to be fair, John Belushi did it first. credit where it’s due.

 the seat of memory and emotional processing in the brain has been identified scientifically as the amygdala.